 The floor covering in the living room and bedroom of the unit is carpet.
 In the Owner's Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
 The floor covering in the bath, kitchen and foyer area is a vinyl linoleum.
 The cleaning procedures for this flooring are the same as with any linoleum.
 Use a mild soap with warm water and a soft cloth or mop.
-Optional in the kitchen and foyer area is the popular hardwood plank flooring.
+There are two options for the floor covering in the kitchen and foyer area.
+The options are either the Wilson Art 15" floor tile or simulated plank.
 This flooring is cleaned the same as linoleum.
-Do not saturate the wood with water; this could damage the wood.
+Do not saturate with water; this could damage the flooring.